 Being a good investor is all about education.
 There are so many facets to investing, that one person or blog just doesn't have everything.
-In fact, you can spend years and years researching investing, and there will still be things to learn or stones left to turn.
+In fact, you can spend years and years researching investing topics, and there will still be things to learn or stones left to turn.
 That's why it's important to turn to the best investing blogs.

-The Best Investing Blogs of 2016
+The Best Investing Blogs Of 2023

-Ben Carlson, A Wealth of Common Sense
+A Wealth of Common Sense

-Ben’s Blog: A Wealth of Common Sense
+Find The Website: A Wealth of Common Sense

 Follow him on Twitter: @awealthofcs

 Alpha Architect is run by a team of finance professionals, including Wesley Gray and Jack Vogel.
 They cover topics such as value investing, factor-based investing, and quantitative strategies.

 It's a pretty technical investing site, but there are some really get insights that you can gain by following their content.